BadgerCode/SDL2-Empty-Project/README.md

 ----

-# Setting up SDL project in visual studio 2015. #
+# Option 2: Setting up SDL project in visual studio 2015. #

 * FOLLOW THESE STEPS EXACTLY.<br>
 * At any point during these steps, building might result in an error:	**"entry point must be defined"**.<br>